Ross's turaco: Reproduction

 Ross's turaco form monogamous breeding pairs that share incubation and feeding duties.
 They lay 2 to 3 eggs which hatch after roughly 25 days.
 They then spend another 4 to 7 weeks nesting with their parents before they fledge.
 Strangely, they become mostly independent before they can fly, opting to climb about in the canopy of the forest.
 They reach sexual maturity after one year of age and remain near their parents in extended family flocks of up to thirty individuals.
 Flock members often assist in raising other flock members' chicks, especially when the female is a first time mother.
 These birds are known to become more territorial around brooding season, especially with predatory or unfamiliar birds.

 Captivity

 It is quite common in captivity, although not as common as its nearest relative, the violet turaco.
 Zoo diets often consist of "oranges, apples, mangoes, pears, papayas, bananas, and softbill diet pellets."
-These birds do quite well in captivity as they prefer to climb over flight, thus requiring less aviary space.
+These birds do quite well in captivity as they prefer climbing over flight, thus requiring less aviary space.
 They are hardy birds and breed quite readily, living more extended lives compared to their wild counterparts.
-They are occasionally kept as pets, though they are potentially hard to find; if chicks are not bred from captive parents, they may come from questionable or dubious sources.
-Additionally, any wild-caught birds may likely be infected with parasites or illnesses, and generally won't respond well to human interaction.
-On the contrary, captive-bred birds will naturally be accustomed to human care and presence, and hatch with an innate hardiness and friendlier personality.
+They are occasionally kept as pets.
 Ross's turaco are internationally found in zoos and botanical gardens, popular with visitors and keepers alike, due to their vivid colors, hardiness and calm disposition.